Tooaad/Hardest-Gymkhana/README.md

 # 🏃Hardest Gymkhana

-**Dynamic Programming exercise** where we needed to find the best solution given a formula to find the minimum path.
+**Dynamic Programming exercise** where I needed to find the best solution given a formula to find the minimum path.

 ## Subject
 The production team of a TV show have launched a gymkhana competition in which the contestants have to overcome crazy obstacles in order to win one million dollars.